-In early 2021, we had a huge gopher irruption on this slope, I suspect in pursuit of the Camissoniopsis.
+In early 2021, we had a huge gopher irruption on this slope.
 Up came a couple dozen or so Epilobium brachycarpum.
-According to thesis, they were huge, almost all over six feet.
-Most (not all) Epilobium is a really painful plant to photograph.
+According to thesis, they were huge, almost all over six feet tall.
+Most (not all) Epilobium is in general a really painful plant to photograph.
 It mixes in with other plants.
 The flowers are tiny.
-The foliage is so sparse and small it is hard to make out a big plant in a photo.
+The foliage is so sparse and small it is hard to make out on photo of a bigger plant.
 About the only distinguishing feature is that it is green when just about everything else annual that is growing with it is dead for the season (except for Erigeron spp. begging me to kill it).
-But with all that dead stuff mixed in, it almost disappears.
+But with all that dead stuff around it, it almost disappears.

-Since getting a decent picture of Epilobium brachycarpum takes an effort, I chose to finesse my hyperactive dog, but I had also mowed the dead stuff around it and this one came up from the stub.
+So getting a picture of Epilobium takes finesse on the part of one's hyperactive dog, but I had also mowed the dead stuff and this came up from the stub.

-So, one must ask: 'Why grow Epilobium brachycarpum?'
-What good does it do?
-It spreads like crazy, so it could be a hassle, but it's been around for 20 years and hasn't elsewhere.
-It does get big enough to get in the way of weeding.
-It can be aggressive.
-It produces woody waste every year, and by itself doesn't seem to have much in the way of direct redeeming value.
+So one must ask: Why grow Epilobium?
+At this point my guess is that it has a marked effect on other plants even in terribly poor soil, particularly the Camissoniopsis, which is such an outstanding high-protein forage that to increase that is a very positive outcome.
+So I'll be watching this relationship in the future, particularly as both continue to spread on the property.
+Nevertheless, it is big enough to get in the way of weeding, it is relatively aggressive, produces a lot of woody waste every year, and by itself doesn't seem to have much in the way of direct redeeming value.
 I have not had it analyzed as a forage and could find no data on it at all, but, because of its milky juice, I suspect it to be relatively unpalatable or mildly toxic, which means I should probably have it analyzed.